balajisomasale/Jenkins_Overview_Notes/README.md

 How to run jenkins after installation ??
+2 ways to Login into Jenkins - 1.
+Local Machine 2.
+AWS Cloud

-Go to jenkins.war folder location and run "java -jar jenkins.war" and go to the URL -> http://localhost:8080/
+- Go to jenkins.war folder location and run "java -jar jenkins.war" and go to the URL -> http://localhost:8080/
+- Go to location of AWS pem instance key pair - `ssh -i Jenkins-key-Ohio.pem ubuntu@3.22.187.170` and to install anything, become root user by `sudo -i`

 If it shows Unsupported Java version, Install it to Java 11 jdk version -> https://www.oracle.com/in/java/technologies/javase-jdk11-downloads.html
 Note: Java 17 is not supported